Alfonso II of Aragon: Reign

 stronghold on the road to Valencia in 1171.
 The same year saw him capturing Caspe.

-Apart from common interests, kings of Aragon and Castile were united by a formal bond of vassalage the former owed to the latter.
+Apart from common interests, Crown of Aragon and Castile were united by a formal bond of vassalage the former owed to the latter.
 Besides, on January 18, 1174, in Zaragoza Alfonso married Sancha, sister of the Castilian king.
 Another milestone in this alliance was the Treaty of Cazorla between the two kings in 1179, delineating zones of conquest in the south along the watershed of the rivers Júcar and Segura.
 Southern areas of Valencia including Denia were thus secured to Aragon.
 Alfonso also reached an agreement, the Treaty of Sangüesa (1168), with Sancho VI of Navarre dividing the territory of the Taifa of Murcia between them.

-During his reign Aragonese influence north of the Pyrenees reached its zenith, a natural tendency given the affinity between the Occitan, Catalan and Aragonese dominions of the Crown of Aragon.
+During his reign Catalan-Aragonese influence north of the Pyrenees reached its zenith, a natural tendency given the affinity between the Occitan, Catalan and Aragonese dominions of the Crown of Aragon.
 His realms incorporated not only Provence (from 1166 or just before), but also the counties of Cerdanya (1168) and Roussillon (inherited in 1172).
 Béarn and Bigorre paid homage to him in 1187.
 Alfonso's involvement in the affairs of Languedoc, which would cost the life of his successor, Peter II of Aragon, for the moment proved highly beneficial, strengthening Aragonese trade and stimulating emigration from the north to colonise the newly reconquered lands in Aragon.

-In 1186, he helped establish Aragonese influence in Sardinia when he supported his cousin Agalbursa, the widow of the deceased Judge of Arborea, Barison II, in placing her grandson, the child of her eldest daughter Ispella, Hugh, on the throne of Arborea in opposition to Peter of Serra.
+In 1186, he helped establish catalan influence in Sardinia when he supported his cousin Agalbursa, the widow of the deceased Judge of Arborea, Barison II, in placing her grandson, the child of her eldest daughter Ispella, Hugh, on the throne of Arborea in opposition to Peter of Serra.
+And then in 1372, under James II of Aragon, when catalan conquerors repopulated the city of Alghero after exiling the indigenous populations in Sardinia.

 Alfonso II provided the first land grant to the Cistercian monks on the banks of the Ebro River in the Aragon region, which would become the site of the first Cistercian monastery in this region.
 The Monasterio de Piedra was founded in 1194 with thirteen monks from Poblet Monastery, in an old castle next to the Piedra river, the Real Monasterio de Nuestra Senora de Rueda was founded in 1202 and utilized some of the first hydrological technology in the region for harnessing water power and river diversion for the purpose of building central heating.
 He also became a patron to the Carthusians and founded the first chapterhouse of Scala Dei in 1196.

 He died at Perpignan in 1196.